guettli/programming-guidelines/README.rst

 Read the Release Notes
 ......................

+Read the release notes of the tools you use daily.

 I like these release notes:

 * https://www.postgresql.org/docs/devel/static/release.html The "Overview" links show the most important changes
 * https://docs.djangoproject.com/en/dev/releases/
 * Python
+* PyCharm

 Three Mail Accounts
 ...................